zeruhur/loner/en/loner_v3.md

 1️⃣ **Describe each action as a distinct moment** and ask the Oracle whether it succeeds or fails.
 2️⃣ **Use the result modifiers ("but..."/"and...")** to introduce twists and consequences.
-3️⃣ **Let the outcome shape the next step in the scene**—without needing to track Luck loss.
+3️⃣ **Let the outcome shape the next step in the scene** — without needing to track Luck loss.

-### **Example: A Firefight in an Abandoned Factory**
+### **📌 Example: A Firefight in an Abandoned Factory**

 > Zahra is caught in a gunfight inside a **dilapidated chemical plant**, exchanging fire with a bounty hunter.
 Instead of tracking Luck, she resolves the battle action by action:

 🔹 **First Action:**
 🗣️ *"Can I take cover behind the wall?"*
 🎲 **Yes, but...**
-✅ *She reaches cover, but her line of fire is obstructed—giving her a Disadvantage.*
+✅ *She reaches cover, but her line of fire is obstructed — giving her a Disadvantage.*

 🔹 **Second Action:**
 🗣️ *"I aim at the opponent, can I get the first shot in?"*
 🎲 **No, but...**
-❌ *She misses—but the bounty hunter is forced to move, breaking his own line of fire.* (Now Zahra gains an Advantage.)
+❌ *She misses — but the bounty hunter is forced to move, breaking his own line of fire.* (Now Zahra gains an Advantage.)

 🔹 **Final Action:**
 🗣️ *"I shoot a slag container above him.
 Do I hit it?"*
 🎲 **Yes, and...**
-✅ *The shot lands perfectly—the container crashes down, knocking the bounty hunter out cold.*
+✅ *The shot lands perfectly — the container crashes down, knocking the bounty hunter out cold.*

 ### Why Use This Method?

-✅ **Creates cinematic, fast-paced encounters**—each action **unfolds dynamically** instead of tracking damage.
+✅ **Creates cinematic, fast-paced encounters** — each action **unfolds dynamically** instead of tracking damage.
-✅ **Encourages creative solutions**—instead of **hit point attrition**, players find **ways to shift the fight in their favor**.
+✅ **Encourages creative solutions** — instead of **hit point attrition**, players find **ways to shift the fight in their favor**.
-✅ **Adds unpredictability**—since **each move is a separate Oracle roll**, conflicts can take unexpected turns.
+✅ **Adds unpredictability** — since **each move is a separate Oracle roll**, conflicts can take unexpected turns.

 ### When to Use It